 - Offers real-time collaboration (you can work on projects with multiple collaborators from remote locations)

 - Provides complete image support (allows you to insert images directly into the document)

 - Page-only, distraction-free, full-screen mode available

 - Support multiple file formats (text, HTML, and more)

 - Offers cloud storage service (easy access from any location)

 - Free software updates

-- May cause compatibility issues between working from inside and outside the film industry
+- This may cause compatibility issues between working from inside and outside the film industry.

 - The free version comes with the company watermark

 You can use ‘Fade In’ for a limited time for free.